This website use cookies to ensure you get the best experience on our website

 This includes:

-• Observations about leadership and communication dynamics
+• Observations about communication and leadership patterns

 • Practical recommendations for improving clarity, structure, and collaboration

-Rooted in Real consulting supports:
+Rooted in Real Wellness supports:

 • Founder-led businesses and growing teams

-• Small organizations navigating evolving workplace dynamics
+• Small organizations navigating changing workplace dynamics